-Please remember that this is an opt-out program!
-Eligible town residents and businesses who were enrolled in the Community Choice program under the last contract (June 2022-November 2022) will remain enrolled and do not need to take any action.
-Those residents and business will receive a letter in the mail (PDF) that contains details about the new fixed supply price and it's contract duration.
+Please remember that this is an optional program!
+Town residents and businesses who were enrolled in the Community Choice program under the last contract (June 2022-November 2022) will remain enrolled and do not need to take any action.
+Those residents and business will receive a postcard in the mail (PDF) that contains details about the new fixed supply price and it's contract duration.
 This change will be noted on the November 2022 bills and will be seen on the December 2022 bills.

 Those customers who are under contract with another supplier will not be automatically enrolled in this municipal aggregation program.
 Those customers may opt into municipal aggregation at any time at no charge, although there may be penalties, fees or fines to cancel a contract with the supplier.
 Please talk with your contracted supplier before taking any action to avoid penalties, fees or fines.

 Residents in Auburn and communities across the State are faced with escalating electric costs which increase household expenses and put a burden on homeowners, families, low-income populations and seniors.
 Commercial customers are challenged by high electricity costs which are consistently highlighted as a barrier to economic growth in central Massachusetts.
-Residents and businesses in Auburn and other communities in the Commonwealth have felt the impact of skyrocketing electricity supply costs over the past two winters.
+Residents and businesses in Auburn and other communities in the Commonwealth have felt the impact of skyrocketing electricity supply costs.

 The Town of Auburn’s Municipal Aggregation Plan is designed to address this uncertainty in electricity costs by combining the purchasing power of its residential and commercial customers and by competitively bidding that load on the open market.
-By combining this purchasing power, the Community Choice Municipal Aggregation Plan enables customers to achieve stability in their electric rates and control their electric costs through the competitive fixed rate of 9.522 cents per kWh for the 12-month term of the contract with Constellation.
+By combining this purchasing power, the Community Choice Municipal Aggregation Plan enables customers to achieve stability in their electric rates and control their electric costs.
+Please note, savings cannot always be guaranteed.

 The Town of Auburn has been working with its municipal energy consultant, Colonial Power Group, Inc. since April of 2015 when they were chosen by the Board of Selectmen after a competitive process.
-The Wind Turbine and Alternative Energy Committee had held interviews for 3 municipal aggregation consultant candidates over the course of 2014 before recommending Colonial Power Group to the Town Manager this past April.
+The Wind Turbine and Alternative Energy Committee had held interviews for 3 municipal aggregation consultant candidates over the course of 2014 before recommending Colonial Power Group to the Town Manager.
 The Town Manager concurred with the recommendation of the Committee and recommended Colonial Power to the Selectmen.